alantech/marsha/marsha/personas/README.md

 Each flag takes a comma-separated list.
 An entry is either a **built-in name** (e.g. `eli,max`) or a **path** to a custom file (detected by a leading `/`, `.`, or `~`, e.g. `./sharona.md`).
 Mixing is allowed: `--impl-personas eli,max,./sharona.md`.
 Omit a flag to run that loop's default set (all built-ins for the loop, name-sorted).
 A custom file must also start with `name: <name>`.

+## Language-specific conventions

+Reviewer bodies are deliberately language-agnostic ("an assignment", "an implementation") so one shared set serves every target language.
+Per-language and per-project conventions (for the Python backend: type hints, PEP8, autopep8, `requirements.txt`) are supplied by the target backend's `persona_guidance()` and injected into every reviewer run — the backend is selected with `--target` (see the top-level README).

 ## Finding labels

 Each finding is labeled `<letter><N>` — the letter is the finding's position (A, B, C, ...) and `N` is the reviewer's 1-based position in the resolved list.
 References use `[Name-Label]` (e.g. `[Ada-A1]`), so in a later round a reviewer can recognize its own label in the implementor's push-back.